cdktf/cdktf-provider-cloudflare/docs/loadBalancerMonitor.python.md

 A case-insensitive sub-string to look for in the response body.

 If this string is not found, the origin will be marked as unhealthy.
-Only valid if `type` is "http" or "https".
+This parameter is only valid for HTTP and HTTPS monitors.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/load_balancer_monitor#expected_body LoadBalancerMonitor#expected_body}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/load_balancer_monitor#expected_body LoadBalancerMonitor#expected_body}

 ---